zxlml/zxlml.github.io/eng_page.md

 **Applied Intelligence 2023 [J]**

 - In this paper, we propose a new robust variable structure discovery method for group lasso based on a convergent bilevel optimization framework, where the robust tilted empirical risk minimization is adopted.
-The implementation codes can be found at: [https://github.com/zhangxuelincode/demoTERMGL](https://github.com/zhangxuelincode/demoTERMGL)
+The implementation codes can be found at: [Github Link](https://github.com/zhangxuelincode/demoTERMGL)
 </div>
 </div>